lardieri/GoogleStorageClient/README.md

 You should never bake a private key directly into any app that you intend to distribute through the App Store.
 That is a severe security flaw.
 Any script kiddie can download your app bundle into the iTunes directory on their computer and find your key using a variety of tools ("man strings" for the most basic of these)

-The technique demonstrated here is soley for private apps that you only place on trusted devices and only distribute to employees of your own organization.
+The technique demonstrated here is only for private apps that you only place on trusted devices and only distribute to employees of your own organization.